 - Tax issues (including Non-Resident Landlord)

-- Any special conditions to add to the tenancy.
+- Any special conditions to add to the standard occupation.

 How we let your property

-Once a suitable tenant(s) have been found, we ensure all our tenants provide copies of an ID and complete an application for the property which asks for a range of information such as; previous address', landlord or agent details, employer details and even a guarantor, we then carry out a credit check and employer and previous landlord check.
-Not only does this ensure that the tenant is who they say they are, it also makes sure they can pay the amount of rent they have committed to paying and that they haven't defaulted on their rent before.
-We will also credit check a guarantor so if a tenant defaults on their rent the person who they have said will cover it can!
+Once a suitable contract holder(s) have been found, we ensure all our contract holders provide copies of an ID and complete an application for the property which asks for a range of information such as; previous address', landlord or agent details, employer details and even a guarantor, we then carry out a credit check and employer and previous landlord check.
+Not only does this ensure that the contract holder is who they say they are, it also makes sure they can pay the amount of rent they have committed to paying and that they haven't defaulted on their rent before.
+We will also credit check a guarantor so if a contract holder defaults on their rent the person who they have said will cover it can!

 Legislation to be aware of

-Rent Smart Wales - The Welsh Government introduced Rent Smart Wales on the 23rd of November 2015 to increase management standards for both landlords and tenants while also improving knowledge and understanding in the sector.
+Rent Smart Wales - The Welsh Government introduced Rent Smart Wales on the 23rd of November 2015 to increase management standards for both landlords and contract holders while also improving knowledge and understanding in the sector.

 All landlords who let properties in Wales will need to register their details with Cardiff Council who is the licensing authority for Wales.
 Letting agents and landlords who manage properties and undertake regular tasks related to the properties, will need to obtain a licence from Cardiff Council.
 In order to do this you will be checked to ensure you are a “fit and proper person” to manage properties and will require approved training to do so.